Rafayel Israyelian: Monuments

 Israyelian designed two structures at Victory Park in Yerevan.
-The first is the pedestal for the statue of Stalin, which has served as a museum of "Great Patriotic War" (World War II).
+The first is the pedestal for the statue of Stalin (removed in 1962), which has served as a museum of "Great Patriotic War" (World War II).
 It was completed in 1950.
-It is now also the pedestal of the monument Mother Armenia.
+It is now also the pedestal of the monument Mother Armenia (erected in 1967).
 The second is the main entrance to the same park, completed a decade after his death, in 1982.

 Israyelian designed several popular monuments near prominent landmarks of Armenia.
-In 1957 "Eagle of Zvartnots", created with Yervand Kochar, near the 7th century Zvartnots Cathedral.
-In the same year, on a small hill on the road to the temple of Garni, a monument known as the "Arch of Charents" was erected.
+In 1957 "Eagle of Zvartnots", created with Yervand Kochar, near the seventh century Zvartnots Cathedral.
+In the same year, on a small hill on the road to the temple of Garni, a monument known as Charents Arch was erected.
 It offers a panoramic view of Mount Ararat.
 It is often referred to as the "Arch of Ararat".
 Lines from a Yeghishe Charents poem glorifying the mountain are inscribed into the monument.
 The "Lion of Geghard" was erected near the monastery of Geghard in 1958.
 It was sculpted by Ara Harutyunyan.
 The monument is inspired by the coat of arms of the Proshian noble family found inside Geghard.

-In 1960 a monument conventionally known as the "Western Entrance of Yerevan" was erected in the outskirts of Yerevan, facing those entering the capital from the direction of Vagharshapat (Ejmiatsin).
+In 1960 a monument conventionally known as the "Western Entrance of Yerevan" was erected in the outskirts of Yerevan, facing those entering the capital from the west (i.e. from the direction of Vagharshapat/Ejmiatsin).